2013 Board of Directors

 Stu Zimring, Esq. is in private practice

-in Hollywood, California, specializing in elder law, estate and life planning, special needs trusts and probate, conservatorship and trust litigation.
-He is certified as a specialist in estate planning, probate and trust law by the Board of Certification of the State Bar of California, and is co-author (together with Donna Bashaw, CELA) of Tax, Estate & Financial Planning for the Elderly – California Guide and (together with Prof. Rebecca Morgan and Bradley Frigon) Fundamentals of Special Needs Trusts.“ Zimring is a member of the Matthew-Bender/Lexis-Nexis Elder Law Editorial Board.
+in North Hollywood, California, specializing in elder law, estate and life planning, special needs trusts and probate, conservatorship and trust litigation.
+He is certified as a specialist in estate planning, probate and trust law by the Board of Certification of the State Bar of California, and is co-author (together with Donna Bashaw, CELA) of Tax, Estate & Financial Planning for the Elderly – California Guide and (together with Prof. Rebecca Morgan, Bradley Frigon and Craig Reaves) Fundamentals of Special Needs Trusts.“ Zimring is a member of the Matthew-Bender/Lexis-Nexis Elder Law Editorial Board.
 He is admitted to practice in California, the U.S. District Court, Central and Northern Districts of California and the U.S. Supreme Court.
 A fellow of both the National Academy of Elder Law Attorneys (NAELA) and the American College of Trust and Estate Counselors (ACTEC), he is also a member of the Special Needs Alliance, a Past President of NAELA, and a Charter Member of NAELA’s Council of Advanced Practicioners.
 He also serves on the boards of directors of a number of non-profit organizations including the Organization for the Needs of the Elderly (ONEgeneration), of which he is also a Past President.
 He graduated from the UCLA School of Law in 1971 with a J.D. degree.